boriskriger/Publications/README.md

 Kriger, B. (2024).
 The functional sufficiency framework: Toward empirical criteria for explanatory redundancy in models of consciousness.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18319884

 Kriger, B. (2024).
 No final theory: Law of scale-specific principles.
-Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18099738
+Institute of Integrative and Interdisciplinary Research.
+IIIR Ontology, Systems Theory & Meta-Science https://doi.org/10.5281/zenodo.18099738

 Kriger, B. (2024).
 The Transformational Basis of Persistence: A Formal Theory of Structural Viability.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18435982